-Are you a self-confessed television junkie who just happens to be clueless on which type of television can give you the best viewing experience?
+Are you a self-confessed television junkie who just happens to be clueless about which type of television can give you the best viewing experience?
 You’ve come to the right place, because today we will learn more about TV operating systems, and whether they have made a significant dent in terms of TV technology or not.

 For some people, choosing the right kind of television involves picking a favorite brand or a desired screen size.
 However, with more tech trends emerging, it’s important to be educated on the latest developments in the field of television.